The DeWalt DXPW4440 is a gas-powered pressure washer offering a maximum water pressure of 4400 PSI and flow of 4 GPM. (Read full specs)

-- Onboard storage: The DeWalt DXPW4440 features a handy storage area, which allows you to neatly store nozzles and accessories and be always prepared by having everything needed at hand.
+- Onboard storage: Stay prepared for any job with DeWalt DXPW4440's handy storage area, which allows you to neatly store any nozzles and accessories which you may need for the job.

-- Accessories: Included with the DeWalt DXPW4440 are also the owner's manual and some basic documentation to get you promptly started, along with several accessories, such as wand, soap hose, spray gun, nozzle cleaner, oil and pressure hose.
+- Accessories: Included with the DeWalt DXPW4440 are also the owner's manual and some basic documentation to get you promptly started, along with several accessories, such as spray gun, pressure hose, soap hose, nozzle cleaner, oil and wand.

 - Emissions: The DeWalt DXPW4440 is EPA-approved and CARB-compliant.
 Thus, selling and purchasing this pressure washer is allowed in each of the 50 states, including California.